denniskuijs/openremote/docs/research_decouple_data.md

 Select the type of volume you want to use.
 The available options are listed [here](#22-volume-types)

 `Size (GB)` <br/>
 The storage capacity in gigabytes available on the drive.
-The default value is 100 GB, but you can configure EBS volumes ranging from 1 GB to 16,384 GB. <br/>
+The default value is 100 GB, but you can configure `EBS` volumes ranging from 1 GB to 16,384 GB. <br/>
 `EBS` costs are based on the amount of storage you provision, not on how much you actually use.
 For example, if you provision a 30 GB `EBS` volume but only use 5 GB, you'll still being charged for the entire 30 GB.

 `IOPS` <br/>
-The number of operations per second (IOPS) the volume can support.
+The number of operations per second (`IOPS`) the volume can support.
 By default, this value is set to 3,000, which is also the minimum. <br/>
-You can adjust this up to 16,000 IOPS for gp3 volumes and up to 64,000 or 256,000 IOPS for io1/io2 volumes, depending on the volume size.
+You can adjust this up to 16,000 IOPS for `gp3` volumes and up to 64,000 or 256,000 `IOPS` for `io1`/`io2` volumes, depending on the volume size.

 `Throughput` <br/>
 The throughput performance the volume can handle.
 The default value is set to 125 MB/s, but you can increase it up to 1,000 MB/s based on the amount of `IOPS` you provision.
 The throughput rate is 0.25 MB/s for each additional `IOPS`.

 `Availability Zone` <br/>
 The Availability Zone where the volume is being created.
 The number of available AZs depends on the region where you're creating the volume.
-To ensure data durability and prevent failures, volumes are replicated within their respective Availability Zone. <br/>
+To ensure data durability and prevent failures, volumes are replicated within their respective `Availability Zone`. <br/>
-To attach an `EBS` volume to an `EC2` instance, the instance must be located in the same Availability Zone as the volume.
+To attach an `EBS` volume to an `EC2` instance, the instance must be located in the same `Availability Zone` as the volume.

 `Snapshot ID` <br/>
 If you want to create a volume from an existing snapshot, you can select the `Snapshot ID` during volume creation.
 The data from the snapshot will be available immediately.

 `Encryption` <br/>
 You have the option to encrypt the volume.
-Amazon `EBS` encryption uses the Advanced Encryption Standard (AES-256) algorithm along with Amazon's Key Management Service (KMS). <br/>
+Amazon `EBS` encryption uses the Advanced Encryption Standard (AES-256) algorithm along with Amazon's Key Management Service (`KMS`). <br/>
 You can either use the default encryption key or create your own.
 Using your own key provides greater flexibility, including the ability to create, rotate, disable, and define access controls and security audits.

 It is also possible to create `EBS` volumes while launching an `EC2` instance.
 These volumes are automatically attached to the instance.